Azure/azure-powershell/src/AlertsManagement/AlertsManagement/help/Set-AzAlertProcessingRule.md

 ```

 ### -ScheduleStartDateTime
 Start Date Time.
-Format 12/09/2018 06:00:00
+Format 2022-09-21 06:00:00
-Should be mentioned in case of Reccurent  Schedule - Once, Daily, Weekly or Monthly.
+Should be mentioned in case of Reccurent  Schedule - Daily, Weekly or Monthly.

 ```yaml
 Type: System.String